zhangmx/node-red-practice/README.md

 npm start
 ```

+> Note: this is not a good practice.
+It is better to run as standalone Node-RED server.
+It can not install ui-dashboard.
+UI dashboard is not available in embedded mode.
+Because `ui` url not included in express app.

 ### 2. Run as standalone Node-RED server

 machine0 is the machine that runs Node-RED.
 Start with environment variable `PORT` set to 1980 in `environment` file.